| Title: | Waveband Definitions for UV, VIS, and IR Radiation |

 Yellow()

-Waveband definitions for photosynthetic radiation (PhR), photosynthetically active radiation (PAR) and extended photosynthetically active radiation (ePAR) according to different definitions in use for land plants.
+Waveband definitions for photosynthetic radiation (PhR), photosynthetically active radiation (PAR = PPFD), extended photosynthetically active radiation (ePAR), phosynthesis quantum action spectrum weighted radiation (PQYR = YPD) according to different definitions in use for land plants.

 std |